chevere/docs/components/Action.md

 ### Description

-The `getDescription` method is used to define the action description, which is what the action does (by default).
+The `getDescription` method is used to define the action description, which is what the action does.

 ```php
 public function getDescription(): string